ILoveAGoodCrisp/Atlas/README.md

 - Engine globals, which are global variables that can be used without the user needing to declare them (e.g. game_speed, ai_current_actor)
 - HaloScript functions (e.g. ai_place, object_create...)
 - Script names, the extension will apply highlighting to words which refer to a user defined script name.
-- Any item using the foreground colour is assumed to be a global variable or a reference to an entity defined in a scenario tag (e.g. an object name or ai objective).
+- Any item using the foreground colour is assumed to be a global variable, tag, or a reference to an entity defined in a scenario tag (e.g. an object name or ai objective).

+There is small level of error checking in use by the highlighter, for example the "+" in (1 + 4) would not be highlighted, as this is an incorrect placement for a function.

 The image below is an example made using the packaged theme.